schoeberl/risc-v-lab/README.md

    * Just use `lw` and `sw` to access them
  * We provide a serial port and a LED controller
  * Any more material that I should prepare?

+## Suggestions for Improvement of the Next Iteration

+ * Timing diagram for IO
+ * Make sure IO is done in SW (link to Ripes)
+ * Simplify the connection of the IO devices
+ * Look into evaluation of the course
+ * Explain the UART and the memory mapped IO